bandprotocol/bandchain-docs/docs/data-tunnel/03-tunnel-creation.md

 ## Fee Payer Funds

 Lastly, once a tunnel is created, a dedicated BandChain address will be generated as the fee payer.
 Anyone can send BAND tokens to this address to fund the tunnel for operations.
-As specified in [the previous section](./02-tunnel-architecture.md), every message sent from a tunnel will incur various fees.
+Every message sent from a tunnel will incur various fees for data transmission and processing.
 If the tunnel runs out of BAND tokens, it will temporarily stop operating until more BAND tokens are sent and the creator broadcasts a `MsgActivateTunnel` message.